antoinevinial/react-boilerplate/README.md

 ### Create a simple cover component

 Let's say we want to create a cover with an image, a title and a description.
 Let's create a [Cover.js](./src/components/Cover/Cover.js) file and add our markup inside the render function.
 In your component, you will have access to **props**.
 [Props](https://reactjs.org/docs/components-and-props.html) are basically data that you can pass to a component to render dynamic content.
-This data is send by the parent component (in our case, the one that include our cover).
+This data are send by the parent component (in our case, the one that include our cover).

 ```javascript
 // Import modules.